What is Chain Abstraction? Arriving at a Formal Definition

 Narrowing down a definition

-Having established users' different pain points, what a “chain abstracted” solution would look like, and the fact that chain abstraction should be used to refer to a type of user experience, we can gather a series of key elements that need to be accounted for in a formal definition.
+So far, we have established users' different pain points, what a “chain abstracted” solution would look like, and the fact that ChA should be used to refer to a type of user experience.

 As a recap, these points are:

-• The chain abstraction experience should allow the user to interact with multiple chains and their dApp ecosystem, knowingly or unknowingly.
+- The ChA experience should allow the user to interact with multiple chains and their dApp ecosystem, knowingly or unknowingly.

-• Chain abstraction should reduce the amount of manual steps users need to follow for basic functions, like managing their accounts and paying for gas across chains.
+- It should also reduce the amount of manual steps users need to follow for basic functions, like managing their accounts, signing transactions, and paying for gas across chains.

-As such, we can give chain abstraction the following definition:
+As such, we can formally define chain abstraction in the following way:

 Zooming into this definition

-Importantly, the definition above is tailored in a way that can encompass the variety of approaches we’ve seen to chain abstraction, from the comprehensive solutions by Particle Network or Polygon’s AggLayer to the foundational role cross-chain messaging solutions –like Hyperlane or Axelar– play in it.
-It’s also congruent with previous categorizations and analyses of the chain abstraction stack, such as those present in the CAKE framework and the pieces published by Particle Network and Agoric (1) (2).
+Importantly, the definition above is tailored in a way that can encompass the variety of approaches that implement this particular user experience, from the comprehensive solutions by Particle Network or Polygon’s AggLayer to foundational role cross-chain messaging solutions –like Hyperlane or Axelar.
+It’s also congruent with previous categorizations and analyses of the ChA stack, such as those present in the CAKE framework and the pieces published by Particle Network and Agoric (1) (2).

 Furthermore, under this definition, all infrastructure that in some tangible capacity enables experiences of this nature could be deemed as contributing to chain abstraction.
-It also allows other broad categories, such as intents and account abstraction, to continue referring to a broader experience or set of technologies while remaining directionally aligned with chain abstraction, solidifying chain abstraction as an organic industry-wide evolution.
+It also allows other broad categories, such as intents and account abstraction, to continue referring to a broader experience or set of technologies while remaining directionally aligned with ChA, solidifying it as an organic industry-wide evolution.

 Limitations and challenges